 OddsMonkey’s calculator will show a liability amount, so you’ll always know how much you need in your exchange account.

 ‘Stake Not Returned’ is what happens when the original stake isn’t returned when the bet wins.
 For example, a bet of £5 at odds of 5.0 will return only £20.
 5 x £5 equals £25, remove the stake, and you’re left with £20.

 In matched betting, wagering requirements are usually found at the online casino but they can also be seen at the bookmaker.
-A wagering requirement is a specific instruction which tells you how many times your ‘winnings’ have to be wagered (played) before you can unlock either a free bet offer or withdraw funds.
+A wagering requirement is a specific instruction which tells you how many times your ‘winnings’ have to be played before you can unlock either a free bet offer or withdraw funds.
 Wagering requirements could also take the form of restrictions on which markets you can bet on, the type of bet you can place and the maximum value of individual bets.

 Life After Welcome Offers

 In matched betting, enhanced odds offers provide fantastic value and are a great way to make some extra money from your bets.
-Here at OddsMonkey, we have guides for enhanced odds matched betting techniques over in our Premium tutorials section.

 Enhanced odds are usually centered around the biggest sports events of the day or weekend.
 As with any offer, make sure you check the Terms and Conditions of enhanced odds before placing any bets.

 Price boosts are where a bookmaker increases their odds on a selection (or multiple selections) as a method to both attract new customers and keep current customers active.
 For example, a horse might have originally been priced at 3/1 but then a price boost means it’s now available at 4/1.
 Bookmakers will generally cap the maximum amount customers are able to bet on each boost, in order to limit the bookmakers’ liability.